Prince Alexander of Yugoslavia (1924–2016)

 Prince Alexander of Yugoslavia (Александар П. Карађорђевић / Aleksandar P. Karađorđević; 13 August 1924 – 12 May 2016) was the elder son of Prince Paul, who served as Regent of Yugoslavia in the 1930s, and his wife, Princess Olga of Greece and Denmark.

 Birth and education

 Alexander was born at White Lodge, Richmond Park, United Kingdom.
 As a nephew of Princess Marina, Duchess of Kent (née of Greece and Denmark), he was a first cousin of Prince Edward, Duke of Kent, Prince Michael of Kent, and Princess Alexandra of Kent; he was also a first cousin once removed of Prince Philip, Duke of Edinburgh.
 He was educated at Ludgrove School.

-Marriage and family
+Marriages and family

+He took part in the ship tour organized by Queen Frederica and her husband King Paul of Greece in 1954, which became known as the “Cruise of the Kings” and was attended by over 100 royals from all over Europe.
+On the royal yacht Agamemnon, he met his future wife.
 On 12 February 1955, Alexander married Princess Maria Pia of Savoy, daughter of King Umberto II of Italy and of his wife, Princess Marie José of Belgium.
 The marriage took place at Cascais in Portugal where the bride's father was living in exile.
 The couple had met on 22 August 1954 during the royal cruise of the Agamemnon, hosted by King Paul and Queen Frederica of Greece.

 Alexander and Maria Pia have twin sons born in 1958: